LiamJCates/Programming-Notes/C++/Syntax/_Syntax.md

 Programming language: A set of tokens and their rules which enable you to write programs to solve problems.

 ## Tokens
 A C++ token is the smallest element of a program that is meaningful to the compiler.

-C++’s tokens are divided into special symbols, keywords, identifiers, and constants.
+C++’s tokens are divided into special symbols, keywords, identifiers, and literals.

 ### Special Symbols
 The symbols that are used in C/C++ with some special meaning and for some specific function are called as Special Symbols.

 The special symbols being used with context to programming language are illustrated below as:

-Brackets [] : used as array element references and indicate single & multidimensional subscripts.
-[C++\Types&Values\Arrays.md]

 Braces {} : used to delimit compound statements.
 [C++\Syntax\Statements\_Statements.md]